 Despite some scary looking horns, this is actually a very gentle breed.
 Of course, it's never wise to turn your back on a large animal, but as an extra precaution we have opted to have all of our cattle dehorned by our vet.
 New calves are dehorned under sedation at 2-3 weeks of age.

 Please note: Our herd is NOT registered and we do not have any registered Highland cattle for sale.

 Maggie (above left) is about 8 years old and the matriarch of our herd.
 True to her breed, Maggie has proven to be a fabulous mom, and has always been in excellent health.
 She has been bred to our Lowline bull in August and is expecting her next calf on or about May 22, 2019.

-Price: $2,000 (estimated net meat value).
+Price: $2,200 bred.
 Please contact us with questions or to make an appointment to view.

 This stunning young lady turned 2 years old in April, 2017.
 She was bred to our bull before his departure and is due in April 2018.

 Isabelle is a gorgeous dark red heifer, likely owing to the influence of her sire, a handsome brindle bull.
 She enjoys a good brushing, and will gladly take apples and pears from our hands.